magopyan/Pocket-Finances/README.md

 # Pocket-Finances
-An Android app for managing finances
+An Android app for logging and tracking personal finances